mariotrianto/2.-Data-Processing/README.md

 2. Follow the instructions provided in the notebook and execute the cells sequentially.
 3. Modify the code as needed to complete the assignment and analyze the data.

-## License
-This notebook is for educational purposes only.
-Please do not distribute without permission.

 ## Author
 Mario Trianto